 One in four people are forced to stop work because of a health or wellness issue, so the stats really aren’t on our side when it comes to “but it’ll never happen to me” thinking.
 Is it worth taking that risk?

-Apply today for a “no exam” income protection insurance policy with Asteya and take a deep breath knowing that, whatever life throws at you, we’ve got you covered.
+Apply today for a “no exam” disability insurance policy with Asteya and take a deep breath knowing that, whatever life throws at you, we’ve got you covered.